 Poverty and food insecurity are problems across the United States, problems that food banks are working to address.
 Nationally, 1 in 6 children go to bed hungry or at risk of hunger.
 The national average monthly cost to feed a family of 4 is $850, which is 1/3 of a families’ income if they are living in poverty.

-Here in Greeley, we have the highest poverty rate in the state at 21.7%.
-Additionally, 36.2% of Greeley children under age 18 live in poverty.
-Overall in Weld County, 12% of our residents live in poverty and we have 14.6% of children under 18 living in poverty, compared with 16% of people 65 years old and over.
+Here in Greeley, 1 in 3 children under the age of 18 live in poverty.
+Overall in Weld County, 1 in 6 of our residents live in poverty and we have 1 in 4 children under 18 living in poverty, compared with 16% of people 65 years old and over.
 In Weld County 9% of all families and 28% of families with a single mother have incomes below the poverty level (American community Survey, 2005).